avlo/hitopbtc/README.md

 and follow steps as indicated

 ### docker image build (optional)
-to build an HiTopBPF docker image, use command:
+to build an HiTopCPF docker image, use command:
 ```
 $ docker build  -t <image_name>:<tag_name> dir
 ```